uspgamedev/programming-tutorial/level_01/README.md

 Much of this you'll figure out by trying to understand the initial code that comes with this lesson.
-All lessons will use the same format: an unifinished mini-game will be provided, and you'll be tasked with adding, removing or changing feature in it.
+All lessons will use the same format: an unifinished mini-game will be provided, and you'll be tasked with adding, removing or changing features in it.
 For that you'll have to look through the code and guess what each of its parts do, then play along.
 This actually reflects a very real world situation, since most often than not you'll have to deal with other people's code.
 We did try to make these ones well organized and clear for